RGB LED Cube

 Fill The Colour Array

 So you have seen it on the colour wheel, now this is how I calculate it.
-Now this code might look like a horrible mess, but it is beautiful on the inside
+I have changed this code a lot in MK4, it is much shorter, but a little harder to read.
+Not to worry though you will find it does esentailly the same thing.

 Just in case you can not decipher the mess, I will go through one of the more "busy" lines of code so you can see how I use the oscillating sine functions to my advantage.
 Here I explain line 33 of the above code, blue is a function of phase where maxBitColour = 255 and colourWheelLength = 255 (this works well for my cube).